This translation from German to English was done with the help of www.DeepL.com/Translator and is open for any suggestion for improvement

 With its authentic and radical opening speech from within the immigrant working class, the Ruhr Youth has set a point at the beginning of the Feminist Futures Festival that we shouldn't forget, despite all the subsequent criticism of a too white academic cast in the festival's preparatory circle.

 Let's simply hundredfold their voices!
-Let us bridge our quantitative deficit - because, as I was told, more anti-racist and black activist groups from the Federal Republic of Germany should have been invited - and give the Ruhr youth performance a qualitatively multiple measure that is necessary in this sense.
+Let us bridge our quantitative (and qualitative) deficit - because more anti-racist and black activist groups from Germany should have been invited - and give the Ruhr youth performance a qualitatively multiple measure that is necessary in this sense.
 "As non-white, non-academic women we were invisible for a long time.
 And today we stand here and welcome you."
 That's more than the minutes of this appearance.
 It's a new kind of presence that can mark the beginning of a shift towards having many more migrant* participants in the inner circles of our social movements in Germany, which was answered by great applause at the opening and a crowded later workshop of the Ruhr Youth under the title: "Intersectionalize yourself!
 Overwhelmed left: non-white, non-academic, non-left - What to do?".
 "The people were sitting in the hallway", one of them said.
 And even with this workshop, which I couldn't attend myself, they hit a nerve.

 "A fundamental shift in gender relations would hit the core of capitalism."